 Every dog is unique.
 Though healthy poop may look slightly different from dog to dog, it’s important to know what looks normal for your dog.
 Evaluate the poop’s color, consistency, odor, volume, and coating to know what’s happening inside your dog.

-Normal dog poop is chocolate brown and looks like firm little logs.
+Normal dog poop is chocolate brown and looks like well-formed little logs.
 There shouldn’t be anything sticking out of the poop.

 Color variations can indicate underlying health issues.
 If your dog’s poop looks like one of the colors listed below, it’s time to scoop a poop sample and talk to your vet.